Trace Levels

 Logs trace messages for all unexpected failures.

-Logs trace messages for expected/common events in the system.
-Logging at a Normal level can be useful because it gives a frame of reference for analyzing a trace log, so you can see where errors occur in relation to a series of expected operations.
+Logs important trace messages for expected/common events in the system.
+Logging at this level can be used to give a frame of reference for analyzing a trace log, so you can see where errors occur in relation to a series of expected operations.

-Logs trace messages for extra diagnostic information in between Normal trace messages.
-The extra information can help narrow down where a problem is occurring if the Normal trace messages are not precise enough to determine the root cause.
+Logs trace messages for extra diagnostic information in between Info trace messages.
+The extra information can help narrow down where a problem is occurring if the Info trace messages are not precise enough to determine the root cause.

 Logs trace message for even more detailed diagnostic information.
 This setting may substantially increase the quantity of trace messages.

 Each trace level builds upon previous trace level(s).
-So, for example, the trace level Warning will also include Error and Severe Error messages.
+So, for example, the trace level Warning also includes Error and Fatal messages.